In the Battle Against Aging, When do the Risks Outweigh the Rewards?

 Wall Street Journal health editor Melinda Beck delves into this debate by getting the opinions of several physicians and researchers and gives us an up-to-date look at the FDA’s current thinking on this heated topic.

-An FDA advisory panel in September of 2014 urged the agency to require testosterone-product manufacturers to study if there are cardiovascular risks.
+An FDA advisory panel in September of 2014 urged the agency to require testosterone-product manufacturers to study the potential of cardiovascular risks.

 The panel also recommended new labeling to state that testosterone drugs, which were first approved in the 1950s to treat severe hormonal deficiencies, haven’t been shown to be safe and efficient for boosting age-related drops in testosterone.

-These drops are, of course, the reason that so many many are eager and desperate to do something about it.
+These drops are, of course, the reason that so many men are eager and desperate to do something about it.

 Only about half of men filling testosterone prescriptions have been formally diagnosed as deficient in the hormone, according to an FDA review.